Air Nova

-Air Nova was a regional airline based in Enfield, Nova Scotia, Canada that became part of Air Canada Regional in 2001.
-In 2002 the merger of Air BC, Air Ontario, Air Nova and Canadian Regional Airlines was finalised with the launch of a new name and brand-Air Canada Jazz.
+Air Nova was a Canadian regional airline based in Enfield, Nova Scotia, Canada that became part of Air Canada Regional in 2001.
+In 2002, the airlines Air BC, Air Ontario, Air Nova and Canadian Regional Airlines were merged to form a new airline, named Air Canada Jazz.

 History

-After the consolidation of Air Alliance, Air Nova served 28 destinations throughout Eastern Canada and the United States.
+After the consolidation of Air Alliance, Air Nova served 28 destinations throughout eastern Canada and the United States.

 Air Nova was a wholly owned subsidiary of Air Canada.

 Fleet

-At the time of its merger in 2000, the Air Nova fleet consists of the following aircraft:
+During Air Nova's service they operated the following aircraft: